openalloc/SwiftTabler/README.md

 # SwiftTabler

-A multi-platform SwiftUI component for displaying (and interacting with) tabular data.
+A multi-platform SwiftUI component for tabular data.

 Available as an open source library to be incorporated in SwiftUI apps.